Forex Spread

 When liquidity is high, spreads tend to narrow as buyers and sellers are easier to match.
 Conversely, during low liquidity, spreads may widen.

-During overlapping major financial market sessions (e.g., London and New York), liquidity is at its highest, often resulting in narrower spreads.
-Spreads may widen during market opening or closing hours.
+During overlapping major market sessions (e.g., London and New York), liquidity is at its highest, often resulting in narrower spreads.
+Spreads may widen around market opening or closing hours.

 Titan FX offers different spreads depending on the account type.
 Our Standard, Blade, and Micro accounts each provide unique spread advantages.